The tangent space to the space of 0-cycles: Abstract

 \section{Abstract}

-Let $S$ be a Noetherian scheme, and let $X$ be a scheme over $S$, such that all relative symmetric powers of $X$ over $S$ exist.
-Assume that either $S$ is of pure characteristic $0$ or $X$ is flat over $S$.
-Assume also that the structural morphism from $X$ to $S$ admits a section, and use it to construct the connected infinite symmetric power $\Sym ^{\infty }(X/S)$ of the scheme $X$ over $S$.
-This is a commutative monoid whose group completion $\Sym ^{\infty }(X/S)^+$ is an abelian group object in the category of set valued sheaves on the Nisnevich site over $S$, which is known to be isomorphic, as a Nisnevich sheaf, to the sheaf of relative $0$-cycles in Rydh's sense.
-Being restricted on seminormal schemes over $\QQ $, it is also isomorphic to the sheaf of relative $0$-cycles in the sense of Suslin-Voevodsky and Koll\'ar.
-In the paper we construct a locally ringed Nisnevich-\'etale site of $0$-cycles $\Sym ^{\infty }(X/S)^+_{\Nis \mhyphen \et }$, such that the category of \'etale neighbourhoods, at each point $P$ on it, is cofiltered.
-This yields the sheaf of K\"ahler differentials $\Omega ^1_{\Sym ^{\infty }(X/S)^+}$ and its dual, the tangent sheaf $T_{\Sym ^{\infty }(X/S)^+}$ on the space $\Sym ^{\infty }(X/S)^+$.
-Applying the stalk functor, we obtain the stalk $T_{\Sym ^{\infty }(X/S)^+,P}$ of the tangent sheaf at $P$, whose tensor product with the residue field $\kappa (P)$ is our tangent space to the space of $0$-cycles at $P$.
+Let $S$ be a Noetherian scheme, and let $X$ be a scheme over $S$.
+Under mild assumptions, one can construct the connected infinite symmetric power $\Sym ^{\infty }(X/S)$, whose group completion $\Sym ^{\infty }(X/S)^+$ is an abelian group object in the category of set valued sheaves on the Nisnevich site over $S$.
+Viewing this completion as the space of relative $0$-cycles on $X/S$, see \cite{SuslinVoevodsky} and \cite{SV-ChowSheaves}, we construct the sheaf of K\"ahler differentials $\Omega ^1_{\Sym ^{\infty }(X/S)^+}$, and the tangent sheaf $T_{\Sym ^{\infty }(X/S)^+}$.
+We prove that the category of \'etale neighbourhoods at a point $P$ on the space of $0$-cycles is cofiltered.
+Applying the stalk functor, we also obtain the stalk of the tangent sheaf at $P$, whose tensor product with the residue field is the needed tangent space to the space of $0$-cycles at $P$.